Making Smart Banking Decisions

-Bankrate.com says it's safe to say a majority of folks rarely switch banks and, on average, people stick with the same financial institutions they've had since opening their first bank account until 14 years later.
+According to Bankrate.com the majority of folks rarely switch banks and on average, stick with the financial institution for over 14 years.
 You should switch banks because nowadays, traditional brick-and-mortar branches include archaic structures that are no longer the only options available.

 Everything else in your life is tailor-made to your likening–why not your bank?